We Listen,…We Care.

 To optimize patient experience through innovative, evidence based specialized healthcare, facilitate training and research; and participate in national health policy formulation

 A world class patient-centered specialized care hospital

-KNH has turned 113 years and it had its Centenary Celebration in 2001.
-The Hospital was built to fulfil the role of being a National Referral and Teaching Hospital, as well as to provide medical research environment.
+KNH has turned 116 years and it had its Centenary Celebration in 2001.
+The Hospital was built to fulfill the role of being a National Referral and Teaching Hospital, as well as to provide medical research environment.

 Established in 1901 with a bed capacity of 40, KNH became a State Corporation in 1987 with a Board of Management and is at the apex of the referral system in the Health Sector in Kenya.
 It covers an area of 45.7 hectares and within the KNH complex are College of Health Sciences (University of Nairobi); the Kenya Medical Training College; Kenya Medical Research Institute and National Laboratory Service (Ministry of Health).

-KNH has 50 wards, 22out-patient clinics, 24 theatres (16 specialised) and Accident & Emergency Department.
+KNH has 50 wards, 22out-patient clinics, 24 theaters (16 specialized) and Accident & Emergency Department.
 Out of the total bed capacity of 1800, 209 beds are for the Private Wing.

 Kenyatta National Hospital in Nairobi is the oldest hospital in Kenya.
 Founded in 1901 with a bed capacity of 40 as the Native Civil hospital, it was renamed the King George VI in 1952.
 At that time the settler community were served by the nearby European Hospital (now Nairobi Hospital).
 It was renamed Kenyatta National Hospital — after Jomo Kenyatta — following independence from the British.
 It is currently the largest referral and teaching hospital in the country.

 Kenyatta National Hospital has a capacity of 1800 beds and has over 6000 staff members.
 It covers an area of 45.7 hectares.
 The University of Nairobi Medical School, and several government agencies are located on the campus.